ben-laufer/DMRichR/README.md

 ##### B) The methylCC Method

 `methylCC` is designed to be technology independent by identifying DMRs that define cell types.
 The workflow uses `bumphunter()` to find cell type specific DMRs in an array reference database and then examines those regions within your dataset.
 In this case, it has been modified to utilize the `FlowSorted.Blood.EPIC` reference dataset and quantile normalization.
 If you use the results from this method you should also cite: [1](https://dx.doi.org/10.1186/s13059-019-1827-8) and [2](https://dx.doi.org/10.1186/s13059-018-1448-7).

+#### 15) RData

+The output from the main steps is saved in the RData folder so that it can be loaded for custom analyses or to resume an interrupted run:

+`settings.RData` contains the parsed command line options given to DMRichR as well as the annotation database variables.
+These variables are needed for many of the DMRichR functions, and if you need to reload them, you should also run `DMRichR::annotationDatabases(genome)` after, since some of the annotation databases have temporary pointers.

+`bismark.RData` contains `bs.filtered`, which is a bsseq object that contains the filtered cytosine report data and the metadata from sample_info.xlsx in the `pData`.

+`Blocks.RData` contains `blocks`, which is a GRanges object of the background blocks.
+This can be further filtered to produce the `sigBlocks` object if significant blocks are present.

+`DMRs.RData` contains `regions` and `sigRegions`, which are GRanges objects with the background regions and DMRs, respectively.

+`bsseq.RData` contains `bs.filtered.bsseq`, which is a bsseq object that has been smoothed by `bsseq::BSmooth` and is used for the individual methylation values (but not the DMR or block calling by `dmrseq`, which uses a different smoothing approach).

+`machineLearning.RData` contains `methylLearnOutput`, which is the output from the machine learning feature selection.

+`cellComposition_Houseman.RData` and `RData/cellComposition_methylCC.RData` contain the output from the cell composition estimation analyses. `CC` is from the Houseman method, while `methylCC` and `ccDMRs` are from the methylCC method.

 ## Citation